Last updated on September 19th, 2021

 From up there, you’ll admire one of the most beautiful sceneries of the Alps and a white wonderland.
 The view of the Aletsch glacier, a long, winding tongue of ice surrounded by snow-capped peaks, is simply breathtaking.

 Nothing comes cheap in Switzerland, and the Jungfraujoch excursion is unquestionably pricey.
-But you’ll treat yourself with one of the best experiences in the Alps.
+But you’ll treat yourself to one of the best experiences in the Alps.

 How to plan the Jungfraujoch scenic train ride